 - It will be possible for students not to appear/be heard in the recording by not turning on the microphone/image from the webcam.
 It must be possible for questions to be asked in chat.

 - Recordings from teaching, where the students can be identified, must only be available during the relevant semester.

 - Recordings from teaching are only shared with students in the relevant class.

 We use Zoom for recording and streaming digital teaching.
-When a student logs in using their Feide user account, their first name, last name and college e-mail address will be sent to Uninett AS, which provides Zoom to the college.
+When a student logs in using their Feide user account, their first name, last name and college e-mail address will be sent to Sikt AS, which provides Zoom to the college.
 We use Panopto to produce, store and distribute video recordings for use in teaching.
 When using Zoom for teaching, it is generally voluntary for students to participate with images, audio or video during the streaming of teaching.
 This is configured by the student with settings when connecting to the streamed teaching and can be changed by the student at any time for as long as the streaming takes place.
 It is also voluntary to send text via the chat function.
 It is sometimes necessary to share an image and/or sound in order to meet teaching requirements.
-Read more about Uninett’s Zoom here.
+Read more about Sikt’s Zoom here.

 13.3 Streaming and recording non-teaching digital events